lennartj/nazgul_core/README.md

     state for any class in any project.

 2. **[Nazgul Framework: Core](https://github.com/lennartj/nazgul_core)**.
-The Nazgul Core project (this reactor) provides a set of libraries ("JARs"), built using the Nazgul Tools codestyle.
+The Nazgul Core project (this reactor) provides a set of libraries (i.e. "JARs"), built using the Nazgul Tools codestyle.
 These JARs have small footprints provide well-defined tasks and are ready for immediate use in any project.

 ## 1.1.
 Release Documentation